raprmdn/laravel-inertia-datatables/README.md

 ## Known Limitations

-* Beta release, API may change.
+- The package is beta and its public API may change before `v1.0.0`.
-* Inertia React components are planned but not part of the current beta release.
+- Inertia React starter components are planned but not shipped.
-* String column and relation names inside arrays may not get perfect IDE autocomplete.
+- String column and relation names may not receive perfect IDE autocomplete.
-* Relation sorting supports `BelongsTo` and `HasOne`; `HasMany` and `BelongsToMany` throw `InvalidArgumentException`.
+- Relation sorting supports `BelongsTo` and `HasOne`, not `HasMany` or `BelongsToMany`.
-* Query Builder relation joins and aliases must be supplied by the caller.
+- Query Builder joins and aliases must be supplied by the caller.
-* Advanced filter operators are not implemented yet.
+- Advanced filter operators are not implemented.

-## Roadmap

-Completed foundation:

-* PHPUnit and Orchestra Testbench suite
-* Backend correctness hardening
-* Laravel/PHP and database compatibility workflow

-Future work:

-* More filter operators
-* Optional Inertia React starter components
-* Column definitions API

 ## Contributing

 Issues and pull requests are welcome while the package is in beta.
-Keep changes focused and backend-first unless the change is explicitly about planned frontend starter components.
+Keep changes focused and backend-first.
+Public API changes require regression tests and corresponding README updates.

 ## License